upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 ---
 layout: post
 title: "Android Architecture Patterns Part 2:</br>Model-View-Presenter"
-description: What MVP is, how to implement it in Android with the help of Google's Android Architecture Blueprints.
+description: What MVP is and how to implement it in Android with the help of Google's Android Architecture Blueprints.
 modified:
 categories: blog
 author: florina_muntenescu
 excerpt: The MVP pattern became one of the most popular patterns in Android in the last couple of years.
-Let's see what MVP is and how we applied it in the Google's Android Architecture Blueprints.
+Let's see what MVP is and how we applied it in Google's Android Architecture Blueprints.
 tags: [Android, Architecture, MVP]
 date: 2016-09-05T10:39:55-04:00
 ---

 In order to support developers in making good architecture choices, Google offers <a href="https://github.com/googlesamples/android-architecture">Android Architecture Blueprints</a> - a set of various implementations of the same application.
-For now, the samples contain different types of Model-View-Presenter implementations.
-I worked together with <a href="https://github.com/erikhellman">Erik Hellman</a> on the <a href="https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/">MVP & RxJava</a> sample.
+For now, the samples contain different types of Model-View-Presenter implementations. <a href="https://github.com/erikhellman">Erik Hellman</a> and I worked together on the <a href="https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/">MVP & RxJava</a> sample.

-Read more to find out what MVP is, how we applied it in the Architecture Blueprints and most of all, what are its advantages and disadvantages.
+Read more to find out what MVP is, how we applied it in the Architecture Blueprints and most of all, what its advantages and disadvantages are.

 ## The Model-View-Presenter Pattern

 Here are the roles of every component:

 * **Model** - the data layer.
-Is responsible for handling the business logic and communication with the network and database layers.
+Responsible for handling the business logic and communication with the network and database layers.
 * **View** -  the UI layer.
 Displays the data and notifies the Presenter about user actions.
 * **Presenter** -  retrieves the data from the Model, applies the UI logic and manages the state of the View, by telling the View what to display and by reacting to user input notifications from the View.

-The implementation of the View is abstracted and the Presenter holds a reference to an interface of the View class.
-Presenters usually tend to be abstracted also; interfaces containing the contracts between the Views and the Presenters are created.
+Since the View and the Presenter work closely together, they need to have a reference to one another.
+To make the Presenter unit testable with JUnit, the View is abstracted and an interface for it used.
+The relationship between the Presenter and its corresponding View is defined in a `Contract` interface class, making the code more readable and the connection between the two easier to understand.

 <center>
 <picture>